BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 Throughout this module, I will show you what commands to use to analyze your dataset.
 However, you should never run them on a head node.
 This will slow down the computing node for everyone (and you might receive and email from the GACRC reminding you about good data practices).
 You should either request an interactive node or submit bash scripts.
 I recommend the latter for two reasons:

 1. **COMPUTATIONAL RESOURCES**: With bash scripts you can specify the number of memories and CPUs that would help your job run faster
 2. **REPRODUCIBILITY**: The scripts in your folder can act as an electronic notebook.
-Similar to your lab notebook, these functions as notes reminding you what bioinformatics steps you took.
+Similar to your lab notebook, these scripts are notes reminding you what bioinformatics steps you took.
-3. **PUBLISHING**: Is is now common practice to make your code accessible when publishing your manuscript.
+3. **PUBLISHING**: It is now common practice to make your code accessible when publishing your manuscript.
 If you stay organized you can simply copy your scripts folder into a depository (GitHub) and link it in your manuscript's code/data availability subsection.

 When you write a bash script you require the following header: